Golf Club Fitting

 Project X codes each flex as a number instead of a letter.
 There is a rough translation, but it's rough — the exact flex each number maps to shifts by model:

 There are two reasons the numeric system exists.
 First, each flex has its own weight.
 In the Project X IO steel iron shaft, for example, 5.5 weighs 105g, 6.0 weighs 110g, and 6.5 weighs 115g.
 That 5-gram-per-flex progression is deliberate — you're not just getting a stiffer shaft as you go up, you're getting a stiffer and heavier shaft, with trajectory tuned to match.
-Second, each flex has its own trajectory profile.
-Stiffer Project X flexes are geometrically modified to launch lower.
-Softer flexes launch higher.
-A letter system can't tell you that.
-A number can.
+(For more on how shaft weight independently affects ball flight, see our Golf Shaft Weight Guide.)

 The tricky part: even True Temper (Project X's parent company) doesn't publish a single unified chart.
 The mapping between number and letter shifts between the iron shafts, the HZRDUS driver line, and the legacy models.
 The table above is your 80% answer.
 The sections below are the 20% that actually matters.